21 Back Exercises at Home for Bigger & Stronger Back

 • Avoid hunchback bending as it leads to Injury.

-2. Bent over Dumbbell Lateral Raise
+2. Bent Over Dumbbell Lateral Raise

 How To Do

-2. Bend forward and let the dumbbells hang on your sides.
+3. Lean forward and let the dumbbells hang at arm’s length below your shoulders.

 Tips